syncfusion-content/ej2-common-docs/ej2-javascript/ts/getting-started/sharepoint.md

 This article provides a step-by-step introduction to configure Syncfusion JavaScript (Essential JS 2) library and build a simple SharePoint framework application in Visual Studio Code.

+## What is SharePoint?

+[SharePoint](https://learn.microsoft.com/en-us/sharepoint/dev/spfx/sharepoint-framework-overview) Framework is a development model used to create custom web parts and extensions for SharePoint Online and SharePoint on-premises.
+It is based on modern web technologies such as TypeScript, React, and Node.js.

 ## Prerequisites

 * [Node.js](https://nodejs.org/en/)